NFL parlay picks, predictions, best bets for Week 6

 After 10,000 simulations, SportsLine's model reveals its top Week 6 NFL 25-1 football parlay

 A week after seizing control of the AFC South with a shootout victory over the Seattle Seahawks 38-35, the Tampa Bay Buccaneers will face another stiff test when they battle the NFC West-leading San Francisco 49ers.
-San Francisco is coming off a 26-23 victory over the Los Angeles Rams.
+San Francisco is coming off a 26-23 victory over the Los Angeles Rams on Thursday Night Football.
 The Buccaneers are 2-1 in the conference, while the 49ers are 4-0 against NFC foes.
-The SportsLine model favors the Buccaneers (-2.5) at home.
+The SportsLine model favors the Buccaneers (-3) at home, with both teams bringing 3-2 spread records into the matchup.

-There are a number of intriguing matchups on the Week 6 NFL schedule, including Broncos vs. Jets (+7) in London, Rams vs. Ravens (+7.5), Seahawks vs. Jaguars (-1.5), Lions vs. Chiefs (-2.5) on Sunday Night Football and Bears vs. Commanders (-4.5) on Monday Night Football.
+There are a number of intriguing matchups on the Week 6 NFL schedule, including Broncos vs. Jets (+7.5) in London, Rams vs. Ravens (+7.5), with Lamar Jackson's availability in doubt, Seahawks vs. Jaguars (-1.5), Lions vs. Chiefs (-2.5) on Sunday Night Football and Bears vs. Commanders (-4.5) on Monday Night Football.
+There is also Packers vs. Bengals (+14), in which the newly-acquired Joe Flacco is set to start for Cincinnati.
 Which other teams have value to include in Week 6 NFL parlay bets, and which side of the NFL odds should you target?
 Before locking in any Week 6 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets if your bet wins: